What is a CEO?

 A CEO's duties will vary slightly from company to company, but for the most part they run the company, and are responsible for the vision, mission, direction, and the formulation and implementation of a strategic plan to make a company successful.

 What does a CEO do?

 A CEO is a very focused leader that has the ability to constantly guide, direct (or re-direct) and evaluate a company's roadmap and direction.
-He or she is a combination of an entrepreneur (ideas person) and a hands-on person.
+CEOs are a combination of both an entrepreneur (ideas person), and a hands-on person.

 CEOs are ultimately responsible and accountable for the success or failure of a company, always digging into the details until things are perfect.
 They must be aware of any external competitors, as well as have the insight to take advantage of any opportunities that come along that can accelerate company growth.
 They also need to be aware of any new industry developments and standards that may need to be implemented, always keeping at the forefront the needs of the customer.

 A CEO will formulate and establish a strategic plan that will give the company direction, and may solicit advice and guidance from the board of directors, or advisors, if needed.
 Demonstrating great leadership qualities and being able to garner respect is imperative.
 By providing the company with great company culture, clear vision, purpose and direction, the CEO will create a positive atmosphere and workplace which will result in growth and success.

 In the case of a startup, the CEO's responsibilities include everything: hiring, firing, operations, marketing & sales, public relations, fund-raising, forming partnerships, strategic planning, company culture, team building, bookkeeping, taxes, human resources, and the delegation of work and responsibilities within the company (which are in constant motion).